eladkarako/exiftool-source/README.md

          settings change the encoding only if there is a corresponding standard XML character set.
 The -b option causes binary data values to be written, encoded in base64 if necessary.
-The -t option adds tag table information to the output (table "name", decimal tag "id", and "index" for cases where multiple conditional tags exist with the same ID).
+The -t option adds tag table information to the output (see -t for details).

          Note: This output is NOT the same as XMP because it uses dynamically-generated property names corresponding to the ExifTool